-A greater public awareness of the environmental impact of the construction industry and a growing sense of protecting our natural resources are the key reasons for the clamor to raise environmental standards, regulations and best practices in the industry.
+A greater public awareness of the environmental impact of the construction industry and a growing sense of protecting our natural resources are the key reasons for the clamor to raise environmental standards, regulations and best practices in the construction industry.
 Because of this, companies involved in any type of construction, whether it is for a home, skyscraper, roadways, water wells, or in other forms, now need to plan their projects well to comply with these requirements.
 You can read more about how to become a construction manager here and know how to run a project successfully.

-For businesses and companies involved in construction, the following are some of the best practices:
+For businesses and companies involved in construction, the following are some of the best green construction practices:

 1. Reduce impact on surrounding area

 If mining or excavation has to be done, try to minimize the effect on the surrounding area.
 Retain as much of the soil, grass, shrubs, and trees as possible.
 The natural vegetation and greenery will help prevent soil erosion and flooding.